There are many different types of housing available to rent privately. You might be looking to rent a self contained flat or house, or just a room.

 How much you have to pay in advance

-It is usual to have to pay a deposit and rent in advance, before or at the same time as you sign the tenancy agreement.
-Landlords normally ask for one month’s rent in advance and one month’s deposit, although it can be more than this, especially if the property is of high value.
-The landlord must place your deposit into a tenancy deposit scheme which will pay the money back to you at the end of the tenancy.
-If you damage the property or don’t pay the rent your landlord may be able to keep all or part of the deposit.
+It is usual to have to pay a deposit and rent in advance, when you sign the tenancy agreement.
+Landlords normally ask for one month’s rent in advance and one month’s deposit, although it can be more than this.
+Make sure you ask how much these are before you sign anything.

-If you are on benefits or have a low income you may be able to get housing benefit to help you pay the rent.
-If your income isn’t too high you may be able to get housing benefit even if you are working.
-However, it can sometimes be difficult to find a landlord who lets accommodation to tenants who claim housing benefit.
+If you are on benefits or have a low income you may be able to get housing benefit or universal credit housing costs to help you pay the rent.
+If your income isn’t too high you may be able to get help even if you are working.
+However, it can sometimes be difficult to find a landlord who lets accommodation to tenants who claim benefit.

 It is possible to check what the maximum housing benefit would be before agreeing to move in.
 You can do this by checking the local housing allowance for your area.
 But remember that you may not be eligible for the maximum amount if your income or savings are too high.